Executive Career Coach

 OrganizationsEntrepreneurship Through Acquisition ClubMIT $100KVenture Capital and Private Equity Club

-Kristen Niarchos (she/her) provides instructional design for MIT Sloan’s career education programming, along with individualized coaching on the career development process.
+Kristen Niarchos (she/her) provides instructional design for MIT Sloan’s career education programming.

 Kristen’s Top 5 CliftonStrengths: Input | Intellection | Relator | Discipline | Consistency